In addition, we promote the safety and security of our pupils by taking a trauma informed approach to the curriculum. This means we aim to:

 All of our pupils have social-emotional needs and this need underpins our curriculum offer.
 In order to support staff, students and parents/carers in recognising both SEMH and academic progress, we measure social skills, ability to understand and manage emotions, and developmental deficits, in addition to measures for academic development.
 This is achieved using daily, weekly, and termly monitoring of attendance, engagement (Class Charts) learning, behaviour, social and emotional needs (Snap B) and personal impacting factors (PIF).

 At Brookfield we see literacy as a fundamental aspect of academic success across the curriculum.
-As such, literacy is not viewed as merely a medley of general skills, or the sole responsibility of English teachers, but rather as being grounded in the specifics of individual subjects.
+For so many of our pupils, literacy is the main barrier to learning and it is our intention to change this.
+Literacy at Brookfield is not viewed as merely a medley of general skills, or the sole responsibility of English teachers, but rather as being grounded in the specifics of individual subjects.
 With this in mind, staff at Brookfield take a research led approach to implementing and designing strategies to enhance access to curriculum through developing ‘disciplinary literacy’ skills.

 This includes providing targeted vocabulary instruction in all subjects, as well as increasing students’ ability to read complex academic texts by combining writing instruction with reading in all subjects, and offering ample opportunities for structured talk relative to success across the entire curriculum.
 High quality literacy interventions that pay mind to disciplinary literacy in all areas of study are also available for struggling students, or likewise to improve progress for our most able learners.